floweredscarf/su25/labs/lab11/index.md

 >Because `fibTree` is a static method that returns a `BinaryTree`, your helper method must be static as well!

 {: .task}
->Implement the above three methods, then test them by running the provided tests in `BinaryTreeTest.java`.
+>Implement the `fibTree` method, then test it by running the provided tests in `BinaryTreeTest.java`.

 ### Optional Exercise 4: BinaryTree Constructor